Low-noise road surfaces – semi-dense asphalt (SDA)

 For a surface to be considered low-noise in Switzerland, it must achieve a noise reduction of at ...

-Effective acoustic effects
+Measured acoustic effects

 Technological Fundamentals and Standards